 By introducing these laws, governments could regulate how companies collect and process personal data, handle data breaches, and establish a Data Commissioner’s Office.
 Many international bodies applauded this move, and Amazon promised to set up a data center in Kenya.

-A firm grip on the tiller: Everybody wants a piece of the cake
+Everybody wants a piece of the cake

 In the coming weeks, we shall be looking at various aspects of the Data Protection Act and how governments can harness data to deal with multiple white-collar crimes.
 We cannot ignore the conversation on data and how it affects our day to day lives.
 Data is now informing every decision.
 The battle of data control informs the global fights of dominance between America and China on who controls data.
 On the one hand, American pundits argue that we should not trust China with our data as the Communist Government can access it.
 Some of these allegations are true.
 For example, a writer on Forbes Magazine noted that some aspects of Tik Tok allow the app to intercept data without a user’s consent.
 Additionally, the Indian government has suspended several Chinese apps and websites for interception and personal data misuse.
 On the other hand, Chinese officials argue that America doesn’t want to loosen its firm grip on the world and is becoming “the word’s Prefect” by using manipulation to counter China’s influence.